MicrosoftDocs/power-platform/power-platform/guidance/coe/setup-almacceleratoradvanced-sample-solution.md

 ### Create the Validation and Test Pipelines

-In this step you'll be creating the Validation and Test Pipelines for reference your pipelines will follow this configuration
+In this step, you'll be creating the Validation and Test Pipelines for reference your pipelines will follow this configuration

 | Pipeline YAML File Name                    | Pipeline Name                    | Branch Policy Enabled |
 | ------------------------------------------ | -------------------------------- | --------------------- |